MabbottLab/MEGneto/ConfigParams.md

           <summary>Method</summary>
           Where: Fcp_4_beamforming just before we perform actual beamforming
           <br>
-          Meaning: Specifies what method we want to use to perform the beamforming
+          Meaning: Specifies what method we want to use to perform the beamforming e.g. “lcmv”.
         </details>
       </li>
       <!--BEAMFORMING.REP_TIMESERIES-->